Occupational safety and health: Healthcare and social assistance

-Healthcare workers are exposed to many hazards that can adversely affect their health and well-being.
+In general, healthcare workers are exposed to many hazards that can adversely affect their health and well-being.
 Long hours, changing shifts, physically demanding tasks, violence, and exposures to infectious diseases and harmful chemicals are examples of hazards that put these workers at risk for illness and injury.
 Musculoskeletal injury (MSI) is the most common health hazard in for healthcare workers and in workplaces overall.
 Injuries can be prevented by using proper body mechanics.

-According to the Bureau of Labor statistics, U.S. hospitals recorded 253,700 work-related injuries and illnesses in 2011, which is 6.8 work-related injuries and illnesses for every 100 full-time employees.
+According to the Bureau of Labor statistics, US hospitals recorded 253,700 work-related injuries and illnesses in 2011, which is 6.8 work-related injuries and illnesses for every 100 full-time employees.
 The injury and illness rate in hospitals is higher than the rates in construction and manufacturing – two industries that are traditionally thought to be relatively hazardous.